dart-lang/site-www/src/language/isolates.md

 worker isolate to be executed when it spawns.
 This method is like the “main” method for the worker isolate.

 - First, create another new `ReceivePort`.
-This port will be used to receive future messages from the main isolate.
+This port receives future messages from the main isolate.
 - Next, send that port’s  `SendPort` back to the main isolate.
 - Finally, add a listener to the new `ReceivePort`.
 This listener handles